Digital-Methods-HASS/Group15_finalproject_and_portfolio-/README.md

 # Results
 The analysis shows that both income and housing prices increased between 1992 and 2024, but housing prices rose significantly faster than median income.
-This created a growing gap in purchasing power and made it more difficult for first-time buyers and younger generations to enter the housing market.
+This created a growing gap in purchasing power between generations and made it more difficult for first-time buyers and younger generations to enter the housing market.
 The strongest price increases were seen in larger cities such as København, Aarhus and Gentofte.
 Historical crises such as the financial crisis and and the aftermath of Covid-19 temporarily slowed or stabilized prices, but the overall long-term trend remained upward.

 # Data Sources